-Fresh leadership in the form of new CEO Lisa Su, as well as new line of purportedly hyper-powered microprocessors have helped revive AMD.
+Fresh leadership in the form of new CEO Lisa Su, as well as new line of purportedly hyper-powered microprocessors, has helped revive AMD.
 This “Zeppelin” line of microchips exceeded the firm’s own stated goal of a 40% increase in performance, though their rollout has not been without its own difficulties.
-Su has made other prescience moves, such as moving the company’s focus more toward chips for large servers and supercomputers, a market segment dominated by Intel.
+Su has made other prescient moves, such as redirecting the company’s focus more toward chips for large servers and supercomputers, a market segment dominated by Intel.
 It will still maintain its foothold in the PC microchip market, as well.
-These moves have helped boost the AMD stock price from $2 per share just over a year ago to about $13/share at the time of writing.
+These adjustments have helped boost the AMD stock price from $2 per share just over a year ago to about $13/share at the time of writing.

 “Digital Coins” Catch Fire